intentrai/IntentR/ori-specifications/729481-enabler.md

 ## Technical Overview
 ### Purpose
-Implement user authentication with login page, session management, and protected routes for the Balut application.
+Implement user authentication with login page, session management, and protected routes for the UbeCode application.

 ## Functional Requirements